Overview of Bohmian Mechanics: Bohmian Mechanics for a Single Particle

 We can easily identify \eref{om.Schrodinger1D_4} as the local conservation of particles discussed in \eref{om.difcurrent_density} where $\rho(x,t) = |\psi(x,t)|^2$ and the current density, $J(x,t)$, is defined as:

 Unlike other wave equations, the Schr\"odinger equation is compatible with a local conservation of particles due to the fact that $V(x,t)$ is a real function.
 We have noticed above that we can interpret $\rho(x,t) = |\psi(x,t)|^2$ as a spatial distribution of an ensemble of trajectories.
-Such an ensemble of particles can be obtained by repeating a single-particle experiment and measuring, at each time $t$, the number of particles at each $x$.
+Each trajectory correspond to a different experiment of the single particle system.
+Then, in spite of dealing with a single particle system, from a statistical point of view, such (very large) ensemble of trajectories can be interpreted as a (very large) ensemble of particles describing simultaneously all possible experiments.
 The presence of such local conservation of particles is very relevant for us because it justifies our aim to look for an ensemble of continuous trajectories describing $\rho(x,t) = |\psi(x,t)|^2$.